French concession of Hankou: Withdrawal

 After Wuhan became an area occupied by the Japanese army, prices in the French Concession continued to rise with the rapid depreciation of currency in the Japanese-occupied area.
 Beginning in November 1938, the Japanese issued permits for "well-behaved" Chinese citizens with permission to enter and exit the concession as they liked.
 People continued to move into the concession, and after the fall of France to Nazi Germany, French businesses in China were quickly losing money, leaving the concession's Ministry of Industry to become destitute.
 In order to maintain daily expenses, the Ministry of Industry and Commerce has continuously increased the donation rate.
 Even still, the Industry cannot fit budget expenses, leaving to dismal fiscal deficits in 1941.

 The financial situation became even more difficult after the Japanese bombing of Pearl Harbor and the initiation of the Pacific War.
 At the eve of the concession's absorption by the Wang Jingwei regime, the concession was on the verge of bankruptcy.
 On January 9, 1943, Shigemitsu Aoi, ambassador to the regime, signed the "Joint Declaration on the Cooperation to Complete the War between China and Japan" and the "Guide Agreement on the Return of the Concession and the Abolition of Extraterritoriality" with Wang Jingwei.
 On February 23, 1943, the French Vichy government announced that it agreed to abandon its concessions in China.
-On June 5, Wang Jingwei's regime took back the Tianjin French Concession, Hankou French Concession and Guangzhou French Concession on the same day.
+On June 5, Wang Jingwei's regime took back the Tianjin French Concession, Hankou French Concession and Guangzhouwan on the same day.